MBAkinlabi/my-app/NOTES.md

-# Understanding Prop Chain Problems
-- this is all about passing down props from parent to child.
-For example a passed down to d.
-B and C are exposed to the props.
-They have the props written on them even though they don't need or use it.
-This is a problem we aim to solve in the next lecture.
+# Using the Context API
+- This is a great alternative to the one we did in the last lecture.
+- If you want to pass data from A to D, this is what you should use.
+It's so cool instead of passing through every child component when they don't need it.